China cuts mortgage reference rate again, seeking to revive credit

-SHANGHAI : China cut its benchmark reference rate for mortgages by an unexpectedly wide margin on Friday, its second cut this year as Beijing seeks to revive credit demand to prop up the economy.
+SHANGHAI: China cut its benchmark reference rate for mortgages by an unexpectedly wide margin on Friday (May 20), its second cut this year as Beijing seeks to revive credit demand to prop up the economy.

 Senior officials have pledged further measures to fight a slowdown in the world's second-biggest economy, hit by COVID-19 outbreaks that prompted stringent measures and mobility restrictions, causing huge disruptions to economic activity.